-Here is a list of reasons why you should NOT use Airbnb as a Guest, nor as a Host.
-At the very least, beware of these serious issues with Airbnb services and consider other options.
+Here is a summary list of reasons why you should NOT use Airbnb.
+At the very least, be aware of these serious issues with the Airbnb service and consider other options including Airbnb Competitors.

-- If any of your personal items or cash are stolen (by the host, other guests, or burglars) you are 100% out of luck and have no protection.
+- If any of your personal items, cash, or valuables are stolen (by the host, other guests, or burglars) you have no protection from Airbnb.

 - If there is a foul odor, loud noises, or any other problems with your room that are not easily documented with photos, you are out of luck and your claim for a refund will be denied.

-- There is no guarantee how many people might be living in a given home/condo while you are there.
-If there is a shared bathroom you might end up sharing it with 1 person, or 20.
+- If you rent a single room, there is no guarantee regarding how many people might be living in a given home/condo while you are there.
+If there is a shared bathroom, you might end up sharing it with 1 person, or 20.

 - A “fully stocked kitchen” means very different things to different people.
 One pot, 2 dishes and a handful of silverware does not mean you can actually cook a meal there, yet this is not enough evidence to seek a claim for refund